Ayushi02paul192/Ayushi02paul192/README.md

 - 👋 Hi, I’m @Ayushi02paul192
 - 👀 I’m interested in a lot of things such as books, coding and so on
 - 🌱 I’m currently learning app developement
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on flutter projects
-- 📫 How to reach me through LinkedIn
+- 📫 How to reach me through LinkedIn or twitter

 <!---
 Ayushi02paul192/Ayushi02paul192 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.